raspberrypilearning/scratch-olympics-hurdler/worksheet2.md

 Now that you have made the basic game by following the first [worksheet](worksheet.md), you can tweak it and add some extra elements to improve the playability of the game and make it a little bit more fun.

-## Hiding the hurdles.
+## Hiding the hurdles

 You may have noticed that the hurdles stay on the screen, even when the player is approaching the finishing line.
-A little change to some of the scripts and the game can be made a little bit more realistic.
+A little change to some of the scripts, and the game can be made more realistic.

 1. The first thing to do is to hide the hurdles when the `distance` variable climbs above a certain value.
 Click on the hurdles sprite you have imported and then alter the script to include a conditional to check for this.
 You'll also need to add in a `show` when the script is started.